-If security is a concern, then a shipping container can give you peace of mind that the contents are safely stored inside.
+If security is a concern, then a container can give you peace of mind that the contents are safely stored inside.
 Escape rooms can contain historical props or custom-built items that can be expensive to replace.
-A converted shipping container is highly secure and robust, reducing the likelihood of anyone tampering with the escape room when it’s not in use.
-To protect your container from break-ins, we recommend using a CISA Security Container Padlock alongside our patented Contain-a-Lock® Padlock Protector & Lock for optimal security.
-This heightened security will make it difficult for unauthorised entry and protect the items inside the container from theft.
+A convert is highly secure and robust, reducing the likelihood of anyone tampering with the escape room when it’s not in use.
+To protect from break-ins, we recommend using a CISA Security Padlock alongside our patented Contain-a-Lock® Padlock Protector & Lock for optimal security.
+This heightened security will make it difficult for unauthorised entry and protect the items inside from theft.

 The Conversion Process

-Once you have planned the room layout, you need to think about the modification of the container.
-You might want to swap the large standard cargo container doors for a personnel door to improve aesthetics.
+Once you have planned the room layout, you need to think about modification.
+You might want to swap the large standard cargo doors for a personnel door to improve aesthetics.

-If you need to decorate the inside of the container, a plywood lining provides a smooth surface that masks the steel container sides.
+If you need to decorate the inside, a plywood lining provides a smooth surface that masks the steel sides.
 Alternatively, if your game focuses on a military or industrial theme, you may just want to keep the corrugated steel walls and simply repaint the inside colour to suit the theme.

-No matter what you have in mind for your container, the easiest way to convert it to a high specification is with the help of a container conversion team.
-At S Jones Containers we’re no stranger to creative container projects.
-Our in-house experts will certainly find an innovative solution to create your bespoke escape room container no matter what your requirements are.
+No matter what you have in mind, the easiest way to convert it to a high specification is with the help of a conversion team.
+At S Jones, we’re no stranger to creative projects.
+Our in-house experts will certainly find an innovative solution to create your bespoke escape room no matter what your requirements are.

 Escape Containers From S Jones

 If your business is interested in creating a commercial escape room and would like to use a container then get in touch with our conversions team.
 With our wealth of knowledge and experience, we are more than happy to give guidance and advice on how to make the most of your conversion.